 Her father asks if it was Robb who won the battle and Catelyn tells him that it was.
 Then she mentions that Ser Brynden was also an important figure.
 Lord Hoster seems surprised by the mention of the Blackfish and asks if Lysa has come down from the Vale as well.
 Catelyn cannot lie and explains that Lysa is frightened and believes she and her son are only safe in the Eyrie.
 Hoster is very disappointed that he will not see her.

 Lord Hoster agrees to see Robb, who he remembers has his Tully eyes.
-When Catelyn presses on to ask about Ser Brynden, her father asks if he has married anyone yet.
+When Catelyn presses on to ask if he will see his brother, her father asks if Ser Brynden has married anyone yet.
 Catelyn is saddened that her father cannot allow the old feud to rest.
 She tells him that his brother has not wed, nor will he ever.
 Lord Hoster launches into a weak rant, criticizing Brynden’s choice to defy him and never marry, saying that Bethany Redwyne is still waiting for Brynden.
 Catelyn has to remind her father that Bethany Redwyne has long ago married Lord Mathis Rowan and has three children.
-Her father states there were also offers from others, including any of three by Walder Frey and Lord Jonos Bracken’s daughter.
-Catelyn tells how she would not have gotten to Riverrun without Brynden, and her father agrees that he was always a warrior.
+Her father states there were also offers from others, including Lord Jonos Bracken’s daughter or any of three by Walder Frey.
+Catelyn tells how she would not have made it to Riverrun without Brynden, and her father agrees that he was always a warrior.
 Lord Hoster agrees to see his brother later but he is too tired to fight now.
 Hoster is asleep before Catelyn leaves the solar.

 Brynden is talking with the Riverrun guards when Catelyn returns, but he anxiously asks about his brother, and Catelyn confirms that he is dying.
 When Brynden asks if Hoster will see him, Catelyn conveys that he will but he is too tired to fight.
 Ser Brynden only laughs that his brother will be chiding him about the Redwyne girl as they light his funeral pyre.
 Catelyn smiles and asks where she can find Robb.

-In the halls Catelyn finds Theon telling the garrison about the battle and of how Grey Wind tore an arm off a man, and drove the Lannister horses mad.
+In the halls Catelyn finds Theon regaling the garrison an account of the battle and of how Grey Wind tore off a man’s arm and drove the Lannister horses mad.
 When asked, Theon tells her that he believes Robb went to the godswood.
 She realizes that this is just what Eddard would do after a battle.

 Catelyn suggests a peace.
 Robb reminds her that the Lannisters murdered her husband and that he will have no peace with them, laying his sword on the table to emphasize his point.
-Catelyn points out that the war was started to bring Eddard freedom and to protect the Riverlands from the ravages of the Lannister host.
+Catelyn points out that the war was started to free Eddard and to protect the Riverlands.
 The Riverlands are now safe and no amount of vengeance will bring her husband back.
 She wants her daughters safe, for Robb to be safe and ruling from Winterfell, and to go home.
-Ser Brynden questions what the terms of the peace could be that would prevent another war in the near future.
+Ser Brynden questions what the terms of peace could be that would prevent another war in the near future.
 Rickard Karstark and Jonos Bracken question what their sacrifices have been worth if peace is made now.
 Tytos Blackwood notes that if they make peace with King Joffrey, are they not traitors to King Renly?
-Catelyn’s hopes of a peace shatter before her eyes.
+Catelyn’s hopes of peace shatter before her eyes.